dhellmann/pymotw/PyMOTW/xml.etree.ElementTree/parse.rst

 Parsed Node Attributes
 ======================

-The items returned by ``findall()`` and ``getiterator()`` are ElementTree objects, each representing a node in the XML parse tree.
+The items returned by ``findall()`` and ``getiterator()`` are Element objects, each representing a node in the XML parse tree.
+Each Element has attributes for accessing data pulled out of the XML.
-Each ElementTree has attributes for accessing data pulled out of the XML.
 This can be illustrated with a somewhat more contrived example input file, ``data.xml``:

 .. literalinclude:: data.xml
    :language: xml